 B. Businesses and individuals not in compliance with the standards set by this Chapter or the Reference Manual as adopted or amended must bring their operations into compliance with applicable standards in accordance with the schedule established in the Reference Manual.

-A. The Bureau of Water Works may conduct inspections of businesses that store, handle, use or transport hazardous materials to ascertain compliance with the standards of this Chapter, including but not limited to the types, quantities and locations of hazardous materials, primary and secondary containment facilities, and the existence of spill prevention and spill control equipment or devices.
-For purposes of exercising this authority, the Bureau shall adopt policy regarding the necessary qualifications for those who conduct inspections and the frequency, priority, and type of inspection of businesses based on, among other things, the degree of risk to water quality in the well field, history of violations, characteristics of the use, and the availability of budgeted funds and staff.
+A. The Portland Water Bureau may conduct inspections of businesses that store, handle, use or transport hazardous materials to determine compliance with the standards of this Chapter, including, but not limited to, the types, quantities and locations of hazardous materials, primary and secondary containment facilities and the existence of spill prevention and spill control equipment or devices.
+For purposes of using this authority, the Portland Water Bureau must consider the necessary qualifications for inspectors and define the frequency, priority and type of inspection of businesses based on the degree of risk to water quality in the well field, history of violations, characteristics of the use and the availability of budgeted funds and staff, and other relevant factors.